Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Experiments

 \subsubsection{Implementation Details}

 Unless otherwise specified, we use LightGCN~\cite{lightgcn} as the default backbone.
-Llama3-8b is adopted to perform inference and identify false negatives.
+Llama-3.1-8B-Instruct is adopted to perform inference and identify false negatives.
 We initialize 64-dimensional embeddings with Xavier initialization~\cite{Xavier} and optimize the model using Adam~\cite{adam} with a learning rate of 0.001.
 The mini-batch size is 2048, the L2 regularization coefficient is 0.0001, and the number of layers is set to 3.
 In DTL-FNI, dual hierarchical index trees are constructed with a branching factor of 4 and a leaf-size threshold of 30.
 We set the spectral embedding dimension to 32 for the collaborative-structure tree.
 We also use LightGCN as the pretrained recommender to build the candidate set for LLM classification, and set the candidate size $|\mathcal{C}_u|$ to 20.
-The numbers of LLM-identified false negatives that are converted into new positives are 193,550 (Amazon-sports), 200,815 (Amazon-toys), and 43,144 (Yelp), respectively.
-For fair comparison, all LLM-based baselines in our experiments use Llama3-8b.
+To avoid data leakage, all held-out validation and test interactions are excluded from the candidate pool before LLM classification, since these interactions may otherwise be ranked as high-scoring candidates by the pretrained recommender.
+The numbers of LLM-identified false negatives that are converted into new positives are 193,550 (Amazon-sports), 200,815 (Amazon-toys), and 145,097 (Yelp), respectively.
+For fair comparison, all LLM-based baselines in our experiments use Llama-3.1-8B-Instruct.
 For methods adopting a two-stage negative sampling strategy, we set the candidate negative pool size $|\varepsilon_u|$ to 10.
-To prevent data leakage, all data in the validation and test sets is excluded from the LLM-identified false negative set.
-To mitigate the impact of randomness, we run DTL-NS with five different random seeds and report the averaged results.